Amani5576/Andromeda-Ionized-CGM/README.md

 ![Dwarf Galaxies - Individual Analysis](./IMGs/individual_dwarf_anal.png)

 ## near_m31_new_axis_patch.py
 The FITS file was opened, and data was extracted for the Andromeda Galaxy (M31).
-A WCS projection was set up, and contours were added to a figure to visualize HI density and its dampening effects onto the RM field.
+A WCS projection was set up, and contours were added to a figure to visualize HI density and dampening effects on the RM field.
 Scatter plots were created for positive and negative RM values, and various features, such as arrows and labels, were incorporated to enhance the representation of the galactic environment.

 ![Near M31 New Axis Patch - Part 4a](./IMGs/Part_4a.png)